aws/aws-sdk-ruby/doc-src/services/default/client.md

 An API client for <%= full_name %>.

-# Configuration

 To construct a client, you need to configure a `:region` and `:credentials`.

     <%= svc_name.downcase %> = Aws::<%= svc_name %>::Client.new(
       region: region_name,
-      credentials: credentials
+      credentials: credentials,
+      # ...
     )

+See {#initialize} for a full list of supported configuration options.

 ## Region